fernandovldrs/fernandovldrs.github.io/_posts/2023-09-06-resonator-cqed.md

 If you wish to learn more about circuit quantum electrodynamics (cQED), this is where you should start.
 To eventually understand the design of superconducting quantum processors, the best strategy is to first understand the simplest quantum circuit: the superconducting resonator.

 This post will give the first introduction to this device.
 First, we take a look at resonators in classical physics.
 Then we lay down the recipe for translating classical circuits into quantum mechanics.
 We apply this procedure to a lump-element resonator, which is a simple but useful model.
-To wrap up, we will see how the same procedure can be used for more realistic distributed-element circuits, which gives origin to multi-mode resonators.
+To wrap up, we will see how to deal with circuits with multiple resonant modes.
 By the end, you will have an idea of how to apply the same procedure to other circuits, as will be done in future posts.

 # Table of Contents
 * TOC